lsolesen/optimafootball-com-jekyll/_pages/book.md

 _\- Strategies & Football by 2025: “What are the demands of the modern game and how can we plan and work towards it”? _

 _\- Motivation & feedback culture: “How do we lead other people”?
-Including empirical field study cases from my book ‘With great talent comes great responsibility_
+Including empirical field study cases from my book ‘With great talent comes great responsibility'_